-Come on a kayaking tour with Black River Outdoors, and let one of our amazing and entertaining guides show you a side of the Grand Strand that most visitors to the Myrtle Beach area miss completely.
+Come on a kayaking tour in Myrtle Beach with Black River Outdoors, and let one of our amazing and entertaining guides show you a side of the Grand Strand that most visitors to our enchanting area miss completely.

 We had an incredible adventure led by Black River Outdoors along the Waccamaw river.

 Richard (our guide) was extremely knowledgable about the local flora and fauna, and even took us to see carnivorous plants (the highlight of the trip)!!
 If you want to see how spectacular the environment along the Waccamaw really is, you won’t find a better company to do it with.

 -Ivaylo G. on TripAdvisor

 Beautiful Cypress Canopy